 If you do claim for multiple injuries, they will be subject to the following formula:

-• 100% of the full tariff amount will be awarded for the highest-valued injury.
+- 100% of the full tariff amount will be awarded for the injury with the highest value

-• 30% of the full tariff amount will be awarded for the second-highest valued injury.
+- 30% of the full tariff amount will be awarded for whichever injury has the second-highest value.

-Below, we have included some figures from the tariff of injuries outlined in the CICA scheme (the first figure, however, is not outlined in the scheme):
+Below, we have included some figures from the tariff of injuries outlined in the CICA scheme.
+Please note that the amount in the top bullet point is the maximum that can be awarded by the CICA:

-Can I Claim For Financial Losses Caused By The Rape?
+What Expenses Can I Claim Compensation For After A Rape?

 When making a rape compensation claim through the CICA, you may also be awarded special expenses.
 A few examples of the costs that the CICA could reimburse you for include:

-• Any physical aids you depended on that were damaged in the incident, such as your glasses.
+- Any physical aids you depended on that were damaged, such as your glasses.

 All of these expenses need to have been necessary and reasonable.
 They must also have been a direct result of suffering your injury.
-They also cannot be available elsewhere for free.
+They also cannot be freely available elsewhere.

-You may also be able to claim for a loss of earnings, however, specific criteria must be met.
+You may also be able to claim for a loss of earnings; however, specific criteria have to be met.

 For more information on how to claim for a loss of earnings, or for guidance on payouts for rape victims in CICA claims, you can contact our advisors.